Update: Eastern equine encephalitis reported in Michigan horses

 - The virus is not spread by direct contact between horses.

-- Death of horses infected with EEE is relatively high (80 percent or more of cases)
+- Death of horses infected with EEE is relatively high (90 percent of cases).

-- Vaccinate your horse(s) for EEE.
-This is ultimately the most important step to prevention.
-Vaccination typically provides protection for six to nine months.
+- Vaccinate your horse(s) for EEE annually.
+This is ultimately the most important and effective step to prevention.
+Vaccination for EEE typically provides protection for six to nine months and is included in the annual core vaccinations that the American Association of Equine Practitioner’s recommends for all horses.
 Your veterinarian will be your best resource for determining vaccination schedules for your respective area.

 - Keep horses indoors around dawn and dusk when mosquitoes are most active.